inferiorhumanorgans/r2-c166/README.md

 ## Installation and Usage

-* Install `rustfmt-nightly` and  `bindgen` globally via cargo before building.
+* Install `rustfmt-nightly` globally via cargo before building.
 * Run `make` to build and install the library.
+Optionally, take a look at the travis.yml file to see how to build (but not install) using just cargo.
-* Run `make test-asm` to validate the instruction decoding.
+* Run `make test-asm` to validate the instruction decoding or `make test` / `cargo test` to run all the tests.
+One of the bindgen generated tests is known to fail.

 ## Notes